 The river Moraca flows from the Montenegrin capital of Podgorica through a rugged to the rustic village of Redice where the gentle rolling water transforms into Level V rapids that are suitable for expert kayakers only.

 Tara river :

 The river Tara is the most famous river in Montenegro.
 The spectacular and scenic river winds its way across the northern part of the country and was designated a UNESCO World Heritage Site in 1980.
-Trips along the Tara are usually 60 km and can be T paddled in a two days with the opportunity for an overnight in the Durmitor National Park or one of the many riverside rafting camps.
+Trips along the Tara are usually 60 kilometer and can be T paddled in a two days with the opportunity for an overnight in the Durmitor national park or one of the many riverside rafting camps.

 Prices for renting are around 25,- euro’s for 1 day, 20,- euro a day for 3 day’s renting, and 15,- euro for 7 day’s renting.